EmtiazHossainE2/xplainer/_blog/ten-d2c-metrics-shark-tank.md

 <NativeAds title="Fear pricing and monetisation strategies in product interviews?" description="Find pricing case studies of 10+ unicorns at one place!" offer="👉 Use Promo code - API10 and get 50% off" />

-# 10 D2C metrics that Shark Peeyush Bansal of Lenskart loves

 ## 🦈 What is D2C and Shark Tank India connection?

 ---